tombee/conductor/docs/reference/configuration.md

 4. **Use credential managers** for API keys when possible
 5. **Rotate API keys** regularly
 6. **Enable rate limiting** in production environments
-7. **Keep authentication enabled** - the daemon enables auth by default; only disable for local development
+7. **Keep authentication enabled** - the controller enables auth by default; only disable for local development
-8. **Use TLS for remote access** - if exposing the daemon over TCP, configure TLS
+8. **Use TLS for remote access** - if exposing the controller over TCP, configure TLS
-9. **Review security warnings** - the daemon logs warnings at startup for insecure configurations
+9. **Review security warnings** - the controller logs warnings at startup for insecure configurations
 10. **Never use `--force-insecure` in production** - this flag suppresses security warnings and should only be used for testing

 ---